 Caroline’s Cinema Hearts band was selected “Best Local Band 2017” by Northern Virginia Magazine last year and the band has recorded two albums during their career.
 Cinema Hearts regularly tours at concert venues around the Northern Virginia/DC/Maryland area and also has played in major east coast cities such as New York, Philadelphia and Richmond.

 In addition to her leadership with Cinema Hearts, Caroline is also a pageant queen.
-Last year, she served as Miss Mountain Laurel 2017 and then competed in the Miss Virginia 2017 state pageant.
-Then in February earlier this year, Caroline won the Miss Northern Virginia 2018 title and will be competing in the Miss Virginia 2018 pageant next month in Lynchburg, Virginia.
+Two years ago, she served as Miss Mountain Laurel 2017 and last year she was named Miss Northern Virginia 2018.
+During both years, Caroline competed in the Miss Virginia pageant contest.
+Then back in January, Caroline won the Miss Roanoke Valley 2019 pageant competition.
+She will be vying to be crowned Miss Virginia 2019, next month at Liberty University in Lynchburg.

 Being the front woman for a rock band is not always an easy thing.
 One prime example of the type of hardship Caroline has encountered is gender discrimination.
 Three years ago Caroline was on a family vacation in Corona, California and touring the Fender guitar factory when she faced an extreme dose of sexism.